pcode-at/pcode-academy/react-beginner/readme.md

 Usage of the bang! operator.
 It is simply another word for the logical not operator.
 Check out this [article](https://medium.com/@pddivine/javascript-bang-bang-i-shot-you-down-use-of-double-bangs-in-javascript-7c9d94446054)! 💣

 #### 14:06
-Look at the lines 8 and 24.
-Do you notice something?
-The first thing is he uses the status `available` two times and it is a plain text.
+Look at line 8 and 24.
+Do you notice anything?
+The first thing is that he uses the status `available` two times in plain-text.
 A single typo here and the app will not work.
-The better solution for this is to create a constant for the status value instead.
+The better solution for this would be two constants.
 For example `available` and `unavailable`.
-The second
+After you have learned TypeScript you will solve such problems with an [Enum](https://www.typescriptlang.org/docs/handbook/enums.html).
+The second thing I noticed is that he mixes the using of quotation marks.
+In line 8 he writes `'available'` and in line 24 `"available"`.
+If [prettier](https://prettier.io/) is configured correctly it will correct every double quotation mark to a single quotation mark.
+It is important to be consistent.
+We always use single quotation marks.

 ### Video #18
 #### 08:30